andrew/ultimate-awesome/README.md

 - [awesome-ark](https://github.com/Guppster/awesome-ark) - A curated list of Ark blockchain projects.
 - [awesome-amp-code](https://github.com/jdorfman/awesome-amp-code) - An unofficial curated list of resources for Amp, an AI coding agent by Sourcegraph.
 - [awesome-smallmol-massspec-ml](https://github.com/JosieHong/awesome-smallmol-massspec-ml) - Awesome papers and codes list of small molecule mass spectrometry-related machine learning methods.
+- [awesome-operations-analytics](https://github.com/kevinhongzl/awesome-operations-analytics) - A curated list of awesome video lectures and learning resources for operations analytics.
 - [awesome-go-articles](https://github.com/khigor777/awesome-go-articles) - A curated list of articles and best practices, for quick start and go deeper with Golang.
 - [awesome-browserless](https://github.com/koalagang/awesome-browserless) - 😎 🌍 A curated list of awesome alternatives to apps tradtionally used in the web browser.
 - [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
 My favorite macOS apps.